kevald1963/milestone-4-walkabout/README.md

 - Unfortunately, I've forgotten where I got the clipart image for the Home page but I confirm it was legally free!

 ### Acknowledgements
 I would like to thank every one who has helped me with this project, or offered encouragement when the going was tough.
-In particular to my wife for her support, and also to my mentor Reuben Ferrante for his wise guidance, patience and thoroughness in evaluating my project as it developed.
+In particular to my wife, Margaret, for her support, and also to my mentor Reuben Ferrante for his wise guidance, patience and thoroughness in evaluating my project as it developed.

 [![Build Status](https://travis-ci.com/kevald1963/milestone-4-walkabout.svg?branch=master)](https://travis-ci.com/kevald1963/milestone-4-walkabout)